menu

 Demographics

-The population of Pittsburg has a very low overall level of education: only 9.70% of people over 25 hold a 4-year college degree or higher.
+The citizens of Pittsburg have a very low rate of college education: just 9.70% of people over 25 have a bachelor's degree or advanced degree, compared to a national average of 21.84% for all cities.

 The per capita income in Pittsburg in 2022 was $28,451, which is middle income relative to Missouri, and lower middle income relative to the rest of the US.
 This equates to an annual income of $113,804 for a family of four.
 However, Pittsburg contains both very wealthy and poor people as well.